-In the foregoing, teaching aids were put in the perspective of designing a lesson.
-A synopsis was provided of the aspects that are of particular concern for designing a lesson and for choosing teaching aids, e.g., the teacher, the child, the content, the forms of the lesson, the lesson modalities, and the aims of the course of the lesson.
-All of these aspects of planning a lesson have relevance for choosing teaching aids and the teacher has to take them into account in his design.
+In the foregoing, teaching aids are put in the perspective of designing a lesson.
+A synopsis is provided of the aspects which are of particular concern for designing a lesson and for choosing teaching aids, e.g., the teacher, the child, the content, the forms of the lesson, the lesson modalities and the aims of the sequence of the lesson.
+These aspects of planning a lesson have relevance for choosing teaching aids, and the teacher must take them into account in his/her design.